 What Is It Like Volunteering in South Africa?

-South Africa is African Impact’s home (so we may be a little biased), but volunteering in South Africa is completely unique to any other destination on earth.
-Despite their complex history, South Africans are hugely welcoming to international travelers and are extremely proud of their tourism industry.
-Outside of it being one of the top destinations in Africa for those looking to go on safari or experience the continent’s iconic wildlife, it’s also an adventure-junkie’s paradise.
+South Africa is African Impact’s home (so we may be a little biased) but volunteering in South Africa is completely unique to any other destination on earth.
+Despite their complex history, South Africans are hugely welcoming to international travellers and are extremely proud of their tourism industry.
+Outside of it being one of the top destinations in Africa for those looking to go on safari or experience the continent’s iconic wildlife, it is also an adventure-junkie’s paradise.
 You can surf, sky-dive, bungee-jump, go whale watching, ride horses, dive with Great white sharks, and even ski (yes, it can snow here!).
-Tourism is the backbone of the economy and an income-generator for a lot of communities, so South Africa is the perfect destination to volunteer if you’re also looking to tick some bucket list adventures off your list.
+Tourism is the backbone of the economy and an income-generator for a lot of communities, so South Africa is the perfect destination to volunteer if you are also looking to tick some bucket list adventures off your list.

 South African Culture